 The figure below describes a subVPN attachment.
 The site connects to multiple VPNs, but each logical access is attached to a particular set of VPNs.
 A typical use case for a subVPN is a customer site used by multiple affiliates with private resources for each affiliate that cannot be shared (communication between the affiliates is prevented).
-It is similar to having separate sites, but in this case the customer wants to share some physical components while maintaining strong communication isolation between the affiliates.
+It is similar to having separate sites, but in the case of a SubVPN, the customer can share some physical components at a single location, while maintaining strong communication isolation between the affiliates.
 In this example, site-network-access#1 is attached to VPN B, while site-network-access#2 is attached to VPN A.